 These do not include the majority of premium themes and plugins.

 You can make your blog design look the way you want to.
 Your imagination is the limit.
 There is a plugin for anything.
-To give you a better idea, here’s a list of some of the best WordPress plugins that I recommend.

 These themes and plugins are all free and it is easy to activate them and test them on your site.
 It is just as easy to switch between them or turn them off.
 Your content stays the same and you don’t risk losing anything.